 1. Test Websites

-If you’re tech-savvy and have good communication skills, testing websites and apps for usability can be an easy and flexible way to earn some extra cash.
+If you’re tech-savvy and have good communication skills, testing websites and apps for usability can be an easy and flexible way to earn extra cash.
 Most gigs take between 5-25 minutes and pay an average of $10 per test.
-Some companies will make you take a practice test to ensure that you can give detailed and clear feedback on the website you’re testing.
+Some companies will make you take a practice test to ensure you can give detailed and precise feedback on the website you’re testing.

 If this sounds interesting, give these companies a try: